-3.15.2 22-6\ Broken Belt Detection
+3.15.2 22-6 Broken Belt Detection

-The Broken Belt Detection can be used in both closed and open loop systems for pumps and fans.
-If the estimated motor torque (current) is below the broken belt torque (current) value (22-61 Broken Belt Torque) and the frequency converter output frequency is above or equal to 15 Hz, 22-60 Broken Belt Function is performed
+The broken belt detection can be used in both closed-loop and open-loop systems for pumps and fans.
+If the estimated motor torque (current) is below the broken belt torque (current) value (22-61 Broken Belt Torque) and the adjustable frequency drive output frequency is above or equal to 15 Hz, 22-60 Broken Belt Function is performed

-22-6 22-60 Broken Belt Function Selects the action to be performed if the Broken Belt condition is detected.
-Opt Option: Function: [0] Off [1] Warning The frequency converter will continue to run, but activate a Broken Belt Warning [W95].
+22 22-60 Broken Belt Function Selects the action to be performed if the broken belt condition is detected.
+Option: Function: [0] Off [1] Warning The adjustable frequency drive will continue to run, but will activate a Broken Belt Warning [W95].
 A drive digital output or a serial communication bus can communicate a warning to other equipment.
-[2] Trip The frequency converter will stop running and activate a Broken Belt alarm [A 95].
+[2] Trip The adjustable frequency drive will stop running and activate a Broken Belt alarm [A 95].
 A drive digital output or a serial communication bus can communicate an alarm to other equipment.

-Do not set 14-20 Reset Mode, to [13] Infinite auto reset, when 22-60 Broken Belt Function is set to [2] Trip.
-Doing so will cause the frequency converter to continuously cycle between running and stopping when a broken belt condition is detected.
+Do not set 14-20 Reset Mode, to [13] Infinite auto reset when 22-60 Broken Belt Function is set to [2] Trip.
+Doing so will cause the adjustable frequency drive to continuously cycle between running and stopping when a broken belt condition is detected.

-If the frequency converter is equipped with a constant speed bypass with an automatic bypass function that starts the bypass if the frequency converter experiences a persistent alarm condition, be sure to disable the bypass's automatic bypass function, if [2] Trip is selected as the Broken Belt Function.
+If the adjustable frequency drive is equipped with a constant speed bypass with an automatic bypass function that starts the bypass if the adjustable frequency drive experiences a persistent alarm condition, be sure to disable the bypass's automatic bypass function, if [2] Trip is selected as the Broken Belt Function.

-22-61 Broken Belt Torque
+22-6 22-61 Broken Belt Torque

-Range e: Function:
+Range: Function:

-10 % [5 - 100 %] Sets the broken belt torque as a percentage of the rated motor torque.
+10 % [5 - 100 %]

 22-62 Broken Belt Delay

 Range: Function:

-10 s 10 s [0 - 600 s] Sets the time for which the Broken Belt
+10 s 0 s [0 - 600 s] Sets the time for which the broken belt the broken belt

-conditions must be active before carrying or
+conditions must be active before carrying out

-the action selected in 22-60 Broken Belt

-Function.